 To participate in Commencement, eligible undergraduate students need to take several steps:

 The Registrar’s Office contacts multiple concentrators via campus mail in early February to indicate where their diploma will be routed.
 Students must attend that specific Diploma Ceremony.
-Students who would like to make any changes and attend a different ceremony associated with one of their other concentrations must notify the Registrar’s Office by Late February (Date TBD).
+Students who would like to make any changes and attend a different ceremony associated with one of their other concentrations must notify the Registrar’s Office by February 27th, 2015.
 No changes will be made after this date.